 Consider a prospect at a busy trade show:

 They have a conversation with you; they get to the end of the aisle and forget what you talked about because they had 12 more conversations along the way.
 They get back to their hotel, dump out their bag, and see your swag with a logo on it.
-Unless you have spent millions on brand, your logo probably says very little about what you do and, more importantly, why they should choose you.
+Unless you have spent millions on your brand, your logo probably says little about what you do and, more importantly, why they should choose you.